 When you are planning your “to-do” list, ask yourself the following questions to see if you can apply complementary multi-tasking to your list.
 (For the sake of simplicity, we will consider planning two complementary tasks, although sometimes you could plan three or more.)

 1. Are there two tasks that can be done in the same general vicinity?
 For example, making sandwiches for tomorrow’s lunch while waiting for water to boil for tonight’s spaghetti works better than leaving the kitchen to check email in another room.

 2. Is one task relatively hands-off and one hands-on?
 While a new software program is downloading, I can organize one drawer in my desk.

 3. Can two things be going simultaneously, safely?
-Your copier can be producing a large print run while you work on a blog post.
+My laundry can be drying while I work on a blog post.

 4. Could I mix a mindless “task” opportunity with a “people” opportunity?
 With the help of a phone earpiece, I can fold laundry while talking to a friend, which would be better than trying to answer email while also talking with her on the phone.

 5. Will doing these two tasks at the same time add cause more mental fatigue or less?
 Listening to a podcast or some music while cooking may help pass the time nicely, while trying to help your child with homework while also preparing a meal can become frustrating for both of you.